Beyond Bogoliubov Dynamics: Introduction

-and where $\pt$ is the solution of the Hartree equation \eqref{hpt} with initial datum $\varphi(0)$.
-Corresponding statements for the ground state were proven, e.g., in the 1980s in \cite{benguria-lieb1983,Lieb_Yau1987}, and we refer to \cite{LSSY,Froehlich_Lenzmann_2003_rev,lewin2014} for an overview of the results and for further references.
+where $\gPsiNo(t)$ denotes the one-particle reduced density matrix of $\PsiN(t)$ and where $\pt$ is the solution of the Hartree equation \eqref{hpt} with initial datum $\varphi(0)=\varphi_\mathrm{trap}$.
+We refer to \cite{LSSY,Froehlich_Lenzmann_2003_rev,lewin2014} for an overview of the results and for further references.

-The evolution \eqref{eqn:RDM:convergence} provides an effective description of $\PsiN(t)$ in the weak sense of reduced densities.
-To construct a norm approximation of the many-body dynamics, one decomposes $\PsiN(t)$ into a condensate part and excitations around the condensate as in \cite{lewin2015_2},

-where $\otimes_s$ denotes the symmetric tensor product.
-The set of $k$-particle excitations $\chik(t)$ forms a vector in the truncated Fock space $\FNpt$ over the orthogonal complement of $\pt$.
-Its dynamics is determined by \eqref{SE}, i.e.,

-where $\FockHNpt$ is the $N$-dependent excitation Hamiltonian (see \eqref{H:Fock} and \eqref{eq_H_N_Fock} for the explicit expression).
-We extend $\FockHNpt$ trivially to an operator $\FockHpt$ acting on the full Fock space $\Fpt$ and expand it in $\lN=(N-1)^{-1}$.
-Formally, this yields